TeamPyOgg/PyOgg/README.md

     pip install -e .

-Building the documentation requires Sphinx.
-To install Sphinx:
+Building the documentation requires Sphinx and the Read the Docs
+theme:

     pip install sphinx
+    pip install sphinx-rtd-theme

 Then, enter the `docs` directory and run: